IzzatHomsi/TENANTRA-New/docs/Tenantra_Master_Brain_v1.0.md

         - `password_hash` (String, Not Null): The user's hashed password (using bcrypt).
         - `email` (String, Unique): The user's email address.
         - `is_active` (Boolean, Default: `True`): A flag to enable or disable the user's account.
+        - `email_verified_at` (DateTime, Nullable): Timestamp set once the `/auth/verify-email` flow succeeds.
+Login now requires this field to be non-null.
         - `tenant_id` (Integer, Foreign Key to `tenants.id`): The ID of the tenant this user belongs to.
 This is the critical link for multi-tenancy.
         - `role` (String, Not Null, Default: `"standard_user"`): The user's role within the application (e.g., "admin", "standard_user").
     - **Relationships:**